Framework vs User Control¶

 proposed_weight_todayor profile-derived intent). - Project to feasible

-final_weight_todaywith remaining-budget constraints. - Persist today as locked.
+/v1/executions/receiptswhen using the hosted service. - Persist today as locked.

 - Advance to next day; past values remain immutable.